vmware/vic-product/installer/docs/SUPPORT.md

 ##### Support Information

-Provide the following information to support if encountering Initialization failures:
+Provide the following information to support if encountering Initialization Stage failures:

 - Are you able to view the web page at http://<appliance_ip or FQDN>?
     - If yes, after providing initialization information, did you see a green bar showing a success